Pétrus (restaurant): Menu

 The menu at Pétrus is split into several fixed price menus, containing modern French cuisine.
 It has been described by Zoe Williams as being distinctly Gordon Ramsay in composition, despite the influences of head chef Sean Burbidge.
-The meals come with an amuse-bouche, a pre-starter course, and after dinner chocolates in addition to the items listed on the menus themselves.
+The meals come with an amuse-bouche, a pre-starter course, and after dinner chocolates in addition to the items listed on the menus.
 A number of pan fried fish dishes have been on the menu, including mackerel with tomato chutney and a niçoise salad, and a sea bream course served with brown shrimp, samphire and an oyster velouté sauce.
 Further seafood related dishes include a langoustine and watercress soup entrée which was praised by food critic Jay Rayner.
 Sauces are generally delivered to the table in small jugs and are poured tableside.

 Elements of the dessert course are served on dry ice, such as small round white chocolate balls of ice cream, which has been taken from the menu at Restaurant Gordon Ramsay.
 Other desserts on the menu include a hollow sphere of chocolate, which a hot chocolate sauce is poured over to dissolve the sphere in order to unveil the ball of milk ice cream within, and a fennel crème brûlée served with Alphonso mango.
 The wine list starts from around £25, and moves up to a 1961 magnum of Pétrus at £49,500.

 History

-Pétrus was opened in March 1999 as a joint venture between chef Gordon Ramsay and his father-in-law Chris Hutcheson as Ramsay's second restaurant after Restaurant Gordon Ramsay in Chelsea.
+Pétrus began as a joint venture between chef Gordon Ramsay and his father-in-law Chris Hutcheson as Ramsay's second restaurant after Restaurant Gordon Ramsay in Chelsea.
 It was opened at 33 St James's Street, London, on 22 March 1999 under head chef Marcus Wareing.
 The name came from the French wine Pétrus, which was Ramsay's and Wareing's favourite.
-Whilst located at St James's Street, it was nearby L'Oranger, which Wareing had run for A-Z Restaurants, which reopened shortly after Pétrus, but with Wareing's former sous chef as head chef.

-Giorgio Locatelli allegedly caused criminal damage to the restaurant later in 1999 by spitting at the wallpaper, resulting in an estimated £1,300 worth of damage, however the case was dropped by the Crown Prosecution Service.
+Giorgio Locatelli allegedly caused criminal damage to the restaurant later in 1999 by spitting at the wallpaper, resulting in an estimated £1,300 worth of damage, but the case was dropped by the Crown Prosecution Service.
 In July 2001, the expenditure of a group of six investment bankers at Pétrus made national news in the UK.
 Together they spent more than £44,000 on wine, resulting in the restaurant giving them £400 worth of food gratis.

-In 2003, Gordon Ramsay Holdings took over the location previously used by the restaurant Vong at The Berkeley hotel in Knightsbridge, London.
-Ramsay signalled his intention to move Wareing and Pétrus into the location after the arrangements between chef Jean-Georges Vongerichten and the Savoy Group were not renewed.
-This resulted in both restaurants at The Berkeley coming under Ramsay's control.
+In 2003, Gordon Ramsay Holdings took over the location previously used by Pierre Koffmann's restaurant La Tante Claire at The Berkeley hotel in Knightsbridge, London.
 The restaurant was one of those run by Ramsay that he imposed a smoking ban in from 2004 onwards.